 Our Top 5 Favorite Reasons to Travel to Sicily with VBT

-This year we introduced a new bicycling vacation to the amazing Italian island of Sicily.
+Last year we introduced a new bicycling vacation to the amazing Italian island of Sicily.
 As the Italy travel experts, we knew we had to return to this Mediterranean island that has developed its own distinct Italian flavor by incorporating diverse influences.
-We’ve improved our Sicily: Biking the Southern Coastal Villages vacation for 2014—including a new Pre-trip to Taormina and an added lunch on a local family’s farm—and wanted to share our Top 5 reasons to join VBT cycling the southeastern corner of Sicily and discovering its rich history, delicious cuisine, and friendly locals.
+We’ve improved our Sicily: Biking the Southern Coastal Villages vacation for 2015—including a new Pre-trip to Taormina and an added lunch on a local family’s farm—and wanted to share our Top 5 reasons to join VBT cycling the southeastern corner of Sicily and discovering its rich history, delicious cuisine, and friendly locals.

 The Bike Routes